pmndrs/react-spring/readme.md

 ### Documentation and Examples
 More info about the project can be found [here](https://www.react-spring.io).

-Eamples and tutorials can be found [here](https://www.react-spring.io/docs/hooks/basics).
+Examples and tutorials can be found [here](https://www.react-spring.io/docs/hooks/basics).

 ---